Xiaobo2020/danger-plugin-gitlab/README.md

 ### checkIssueTicket

-Check if an ISSUE ticket exists in the title or description of merge request template.
+Check if an ISSUE ticket exists in the title or description of merge request description.
 Or add `NO-ISSUE` to indicate no issue ticket is required.

 ```typescript
 import { checkIssueTicket } from "danger-plugin-gitlab";